Information bounds for Gaussian copulas

 \section{Discussion}

-The partial sufficiency of the multivariate ranks in semiparametric copulas models suggests the existence of asymptotically efficient rank-based estimators of copula parameters.
-For the one-parameter bivariate Gaussian copula model, the rank-based pseudo-likelihood estimator of \citet{genest_ghoudi_rivest_1995} is asymptotically equivalent to the normal scores correlation coefficient, which \citet{klaassen_wellner_1997} showed to be asymptotically efficient.
-For other copula models, the existence of efficient rank-based estimators is an open question. \citet{genest_werker_2002} showed with a non-Gaussian example that the pseudo-likelihood estimator is not generally asymptotically efficient.
-However, this does not rule out the possibility that other rank-based estimators are asymptotically efficient, or that pseudo-likelihood estimators would be efficient for general Gaussian copula models.

-A natural candidate for an efficient rank-based estimator is the maximizer of the rank likelihood.
-However, whereas the pseudo-likelihood is a very explicit function of the copula density (making optimization and asymptotic analysis tractable), the rank likelihood involves a multivariate integral over a set of order constraints, the number of which grows with the sample size.
-While rank likelihood copula estimation can be made feasible with standard Markov chain Monte Carlo integration techniques \citep{hoff_2007a}, an asymptotic analysis of the rank likelihood seems to require techniques tailored to this particular problem.

-In this article, we have shown that the existence of a sufficiently accurate rank measurable approximation to a parametric submodel implies the local asymptotic normality of the rank likelihood.
+In this article, we have shown that the existence of a sufficiently accurate rank measurable approximation to the localized log likelihood of a copula parameterized model implies the local asymptotic normality of the log rank likelihood.
 We have also shown that such approximations exist for every smoothly parameterized Gaussian copula model.